Is a Savanna View Room at the Animal Kingdom Lodge worth it?

 You mentioned an infant.
 The Animal Kingdom Lodge is not for families with infants.
 Let them grow up a bit and wait until they can appreciate the animals because, the Animal Kingdom Lodge is the most remote of all the Disney Resorts.
 It's a long way from any of the parks even the Animal Kingdom.
 It can take an hour (that's what it took Dad) to get back to the hotel from the Magic Kingdom.

-Dad's Bottom Line Rachel, why not get in touch with one of the great Disney Vacation Planners over at Dreams Come True Vacations and let them help you pick out the perfect Resort for your family.
+Rachel, why not get in touch with one of the great Disney Vacation Planners over at Destinations to Travel and let them help you pick out the perfect Resort for your family.
 They really know what they are talking about and love helping families with problems just like yours.